-- Hit the beach - Gran Canaria is famous for its beaches, and with good reason.
+Gran Canaria is famous for its beaches, and with good reason.
 Every inch of the island's coastline is surrounded by sparkling blue waters and warm weather year round guarantees the area's best beaches don't stay quiet for long.
-Start with Maspalmoas on the south coast; this beach is famous for the old lighthouse that guards it and the big, fluffy sand dunes that tumble down towards the water.
+Start with Maspalomas on the south coast; this beach is famous for the old lighthouse that guards it and the big, fluffy sand dunes that tumble down towards the water.
 You can stay right next to the beach and have convenient access to the crystal clear waters at Radisson Blu Resort, Gran Canaria, which also happens to be close by to two other pristine beach spots on the island.
 Away from the beach there's also a bustling promenade where you can stock up on everything from water toys to ice cream - everything you need for a proper beach holiday.

-- Go climbing - Adventure abounds in the heart of the island thanks to the stunning mountain range and natural wildlife that have even been recognised by UNESCO as a World Biosphere Reserve.
+Adventure abounds in the heart of the island thanks to the stunning mountain range and natural wildlife that have even been recognized by UNESCO as a World Biosphere Reserve.
 There is an extensive network of trails for walking and mountain biking - you can go on your own or sign up for guided activities through outfits like Aventura en Canarias and Gran Canaria Viva.

-- Head out on the water - When you're surrounded by so much ocean, it's only natural that water sports are a huge draw for travellers who come to Gran Canaria.
+When you're surrounded by so much ocean, it's only natural that water sports are a huge draw for travelers who come to Gran Canaria.
 From snorkeling to scuba diving, swimming to waterskiing, there's no shortage of adventure for adrenaline junkies.
 There are dozens of tour operators around the island who will take you out on the boat for the day and show you the island from another view, as well as surfing courses designed to help you get up and ride the waves in style.
 At Radisson Blu Resort and Spa, Gran Canaria Mogan you will even have access to various sports facilities and services held on site.